Hello Brain, Meet Body

 In no uncertain terms they tell you exactly what’s wrong with you.
 Exactly what you are doing wrong.
 And exactly what you should do to fix it.
 At full decibels so that even the patients in the dentist down the road hear every last word.
 How you feeling now?
 Still got the sense of ease?
 Still got a sense of safety?

 No. That’s all long gone.
 Headed behind the sofa, like the five-year old you watching a particularly scary episode of Dr Who.
 Frightened.
 Refusing to come out.

-What on earth has this to do sorting out your lousy migraine?
-How’s this helping me kick out those annoying weekend headaches?
+What on earth has this to do with taking control of lousy migraine?

 You do well to ask.
 Because it has everything to do with it.